 Technology allows us to communicate faster, more frequently, and to a wider audience.
 But who’s listening?
 The more we communicate, the harder it is to listen well—to focus on one person and their words.
-This is where self-control comes in—being able to pause yourself, and focus on the speaker and what they’re saying.
+This is where self-control comes in.
+Being able to pause yourself and focus on the speaker and improves your understanding but more important, increases their sense of being heard.

 - Do you listen without interrupting or checking your messages?